-- Every application by a property owner to amend, supplement or change the zoning district boundaries and every application for a Provisional Use Permit shall be filed on prescribed forms with the Planning Office and accompanied by a fee as established by the Board of Supervisors payable to the County of Henrico, Virginia, which fee is applied to the cost of advertising, notification of adjacent owners, and other expenses incidental to reviewing and processing the application.
+- Every application by a property owner to amend the county’s Zoning District Map (rezoning) and every application for a Provisional Use Permit shall be filed on prescribed forms with the Planning Department and accompanied by a fee as established by the Board of Supervisors payable to the County of Henrico, Virginia, which fee is applied to the cost of advertising, notification of adjacent owners, and other expenses incidental to reviewing and processing the application.
 After the order for initial publication of the applicant’s request is released by the Secretary, such fee shall not be returned regardless of whether the request is granted, denied or withdrawn.

-- A maximum of nine (9) new applications for zoning map amendments (or a cumulative total of twelve (12) applications for zoning map amendments and Provisional Use Permits), exclusive of those initiated by the Commission or Board of Supervisors, will be placed on each month’s agenda.
-If the ninth (or twelfth) new case limit is realized prior to the established deadline for filing, the agenda will be completed as of the date and time the ninth (or twelfth) case is received.
+- A maximum of nine (9) new applications for zoning district map amendments or a cumulative total of fifteen (15) applications for zoning map amendments and Provisional Use Permits, exclusive of those initiated by the Commission or Board of Supervisors, will be placed on each month’s agenda.
+If the ninth (or fifteenth) new case limit is realized prior to the established deadline for filing, the agenda will be completed as of the date and time the ninth (or fifteenth) case is received.
 Subsequent applications should be placed on the next available zoning agenda and advertised in accordance with law.
 The Commission shall retain the right to waive this limit as it may deem appropriate.

-- The Secretary shall forward the application of any proposed amendment, supplement or change of District boundaries or regulations or Provisional Use Permit to the Commission for recommendation and report.
-Applications must be received by the Planning Office at least eight (8) weeks prior to the Commission’s regular meeting.
+- The Secretary shall forward the application of any proposed amendment to the Zoning District Map or Provisional Use Permit to the Commission for recommendation and report.
+Applications must be received by the Planning Department at least eight (8) weeks prior to the Commission’s regular meeting.

 - In accordance with Section 24-2304 of the County Code (Zoning Ordinance), if the owner of the property which is the subject of a rezoning request shall elect to amend the application to request conditional zoning, such owner shall voluntarily proffer such conditions in writing.
 The Commission shall designate by motion, duly adopted at public hearing, the time during which the proffers may be filed.
 The Commission shall defer the request, notices shall again be given as required by law and if it deems it necessary, the Commission may direct the Secretary to readvertise the request prior to the hearing at which it makes its recommendation to the Board of Supervisors.